Block Synchronous Machine (Six-Phase) simulates a six-phase synchronous machine.

 A thermal port can be used to simulate losses during the conversion of energy into heat.

-If the check box is Enable thermal port If not installed, the unit does not contain any thermal ports.
+If the check box Enable thermal port If not installed, the unit does not contain any thermal ports.

-If the check box is Enable thermal port If installed, the unit contains thermal non-directional ports for each of the windings and for the rotor.
+If the check box Enable thermal port If installed, the unit contains thermal non-directional ports for each of the windings and for the rotor.

 Variables

-Use the parameter group Initial targets to set the priority and initial target values for the block parameter variables before modeling.
+Use the Initial targets parameter group to set the priority and initial target values for the block parameter variables before modeling.
 For more information, see Configuring physical blocks using target values.

 Details